rebelsky/sams-assorted-musings-reflections/visiting-uofc-2019-12-26.md

 a Dissertation Secretary to satisfy [4,6].
 I did manage to graduate in June 1993, at what I think was Hanna Holburn Gray's last graduation.

 Where was I?
 Oh, that's right.
-I was back in Chicago.
-I was amazed at the number of changes since I was a student, changes to both the institution and to the neighborhood.
+I was back in Chicago, about a month and a half ago.
+While visiting, I found myself amazed at the number of changes since I was a student, changes to both the institution and to the neighborhood.

 Two of the biggest changes, in my mind, have to do with the logo and the nickname.
 The logo remains similar, a phoenix in a shield with the